Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap: Proposed strategy: the NA-AIPW strategy

-Both $\hat{\mu}^{\mathrm{AIPW}}_{a, T}$ and $\{\hat{\mu}_{a,t}\}^T_{t=1}$ are estimators of $\mu_a$.
-As explained, the AIPW estimator $\hat{\mu}^{\mathrm{AIPW}}_{a, T}$ has the following advantages.
-First, its components satisfy the martingale property, and hence, allow us to use the large deviation bound shown in Theorem~\ref{thm:fan_refine}.
-On the other hand, since $\hat{\mu}_{a,t}$ does not have the martingale property, it is difficult to make the theoretical analysis.
-Moreover, we can construct other estimators with a martingale property, such as the inverse probability weighting (IPW) estimator. \citep{Horvitz1952} by setting $\hat \mu_{a,t}=0$, but their asymptotic variance can be larger than that of the AIPW estimator.
+The AIPW estimator $\hat{\mu}^{\mathrm{AIPW}}_{a, T}$ has the following properties: (i) its components satisfy the martingale property and hence, allow us to use the large deviation principle shown in Theorem~\ref{thm:fan_refine}; (ii) it has the smallest asymptotic variance among the possible estimators, which is needed for achieving the lower bound.
+For instance, we can use other estimators with a martingale property, such as the inverse probability weighting (IPW) estimator, but their asymptotic variance will be larger than that of the AIPW estimator.
+On the other hand, the sample average may have the same asymptotic variance as the AIPW estimator, but we cannot apply our large deviation bound.
+See also Section~\ref{sec:aipw_est}.